Retinol is a vitamin A derivative dubbed as the one-stop-shop for all skin concerns.

 Jan Marini – Age Intervention Duality MS – $95

-Jan Marini’s Age Intervention Duality is a retinol/benzoyl peroxide cream that addresses mild to moderate acne while simultaneously minimizing the appearance of fine lines.
+Jan Marini’s Age Intervention Duality is a retinol/benzoyl peroxide cream that addresses mild to moderate acne while simultaneously refining the appearance of enlarged pores and fine lines.

 It has a dual-chamber dispensing bottle that combines 10% ultra-micronized benzoyl peroxide and highly concentrated all-trans-retinol.